& Associates

 I am a registered HCPC clinical psychologist with a wealth of experience working with a diverse range of clients including children, adolescents, and adults.
 My approach is deeply person-cantered, focusing on understanding you as a whole individual and collaboratively customising therapy sessions to meet your specific needs.

-I utilise an integrative approach, drawing from a range of therapeutic approaches, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), and Narrative Therapy.
+I utilise an integrative approach, drawing from a range of therapeutic approaches, including CBT, ACT, CFT, and Narrative Therapy.
 This allows me to provide tailored interventions, whether you require concise, targeted support or more in-depth exploratory sessions.

 I understand that each person's story is unique and there are countless reasons why someone might seek therapy, whether it's a moment of difficulty or a longstanding challenge impacting on your personal growth.
 My expertise lies in supporting individuals struggling with difficulties related to anxiety, low mood and trauma.
 Furthermore, I place great value in helping individuals rediscover or connect with their inherent values, skills, and strengths.